Stray voltage: Legal proceedings in Wisconsin

 v.
 Wisconsin Electric Power Company.
 The Hoffman family, dairy farmers near New London, had sued WEPCO after several years of declining production.
-WEPCO had measured on the farm currents due to stray voltage below one milliampere, the "level of concern" set by the Public Service Commission of Wisconsin, but the court ruled on procedural grounds that the utility could be found negligent under common law even though they met the state standard.
+WEPCO had measured on the farm currents because of stray voltage <1 mA, the "level of concern" set by the Public Service Commission of Wisconsin, but the court ruled on procedural grounds that the utility could be found negligent under common law even though they met the state standard.
 The Hoffmans had presented, the court said, a viable alternative theory that stray voltage had caused them economic harm.

-In 2017 a jury sided with farmers Paul and Lyn Halderson for a $4.5 million settlement against Xcel Energy.
-The Haldersons claimed stray voltage from power lines hurt their 1,000 cow herd and lowered milk production.
-The jury found that Xcel subsidiary – Northern States Power – was "negligent with respect to the delivery of electrical service."
+In 2017, a jury sided with farmers Paul and Lyn Halderson for a $4.5 million settlement against Xcel Energy.
+The Haldersons claimed stray voltage from high voltage power lines hurt their 1,000 cow herd and lowered milk production.
+The jury found that Xcel subsidiary – Northern States Power Company – was "negligent with respect to the delivery of electrical service."
 The jury awarded $4.09 million for economic damages and another $409,000 for "inconvenience, annoyance and loss of use and enjoyment" of property.

 Public concerns about stray voltage

-In metropolitan areas, stray voltage issues have become a major concern.
+In metropolitan areas, stray voltage issues became a concern in the 1990s.
 Many of these areas have large amounts of aging underground and aboveground electrical distribution equipment in crowded public spaces.
 Even a low rate of insulation failures or current leakage can result in hazardous exposure to the general public.

 Consolidated Edison in New York City has had frequent incidents of stray voltage, including the electrocution death of Jodie S. Lane in 2004, while walking her dog in Manhattan.
 In 2009, the Jodie S. Lane Public Safety Foundation announced a publicly accessible website with maps showing thousands of reported stray voltage locations in New York City.
 In addition, the Foundation sponsors the "Jodie S. Lane Stray Voltage Detection, Mitigation & Prevention Conference", an annual meeting attended by power utilities and regulators from around the country to discuss stray voltage detection programs.
 The Foundation also initiated and advocates regular mobile scanning by utility companies for stray voltage hazards.

 In Boston, NSTAR Electric (formerly Boston Edison) has also had problems with hazardous stray voltages, which have killed several dogs during the 1990s.
 As a result, the City of Boston government started a program to detect, report on, and repair stray voltage hazards.